lucasmz1/Lutris_AppImage/README.md

 # Untested/maybe broken things
 - Wayland (it should work fine)
-- "i386 libGL.so.1 missing (needed by opengl)"
+- "i386 libGL.so.1 missing (needed by opengl)" you should be able to install this lib with your distro's package manager until I find a way to fix this

 credits to Lucas and Ivan